andrecp/swdocs/README.md

 * Prometheus Dashboards
 * (...)

-By being a simple system with uniform views across all pages, SwDocs has some advantages:
+Have a one stop shop!
+By being an indexer with templated views across all pages, SwDocs has some advantages:

+* Harder for people to get *creative* w/ the docs or diverge;
 * Very simple to get up and running, it is a single binary;
 * Run for yourself in your machine or in a server for your organization;
 * Offers a web ui (without javascript) and a CLI to navigate your docs;
-* Harder for people to get *creative* w/ the docs or diverge;
 * Have all the relevant links to your code base *with* your code base;
 * Edit the links from where you edit your code, let your CI system update your docs when you push new code.